yzjedu/cs151-lab8-harry-zain/algorithm.md

-# Purpose: Prompt the user to enter the ammount of times they want to roll the dice
+# Purpose: Prompt the user to enter the amount of times they want to roll the dice
 # Name: get_num_rolls
 # Parameters: None
-# Return: num_rolls, it will return a intiger that is the number of times the user wants to roll the dice.
+# Return: num_rolls, it will return an integer that is the number of times the user wants to roll the dice.
 # Algorithm:
-#    1. prompt the user to enter the number of rolls.
+#    1. Prompt the user to enter the number of rolls.
-#    2. make sure that the number is posotive
+#    2. Make sure that the number is positive
 #    3. Return the number of roles which will be called num_roles

 # Purpose: Rolling the dice